Hello Swift Testing, Goodbye XCTest

 Starting with the Basics

-To start testing with XCTest, you need to import the framework, inherit from XCTestCase class and create functions that begin with "test":
+With the current XCTest approach, you need to import the XCTest framework, create a class that inherits from XCTestCase and create test functions that begin with the word test:

 import XCTest